VenturaNotes/Knowledge/- Topics/large language model.md

 - Interpretability: Understanding and explaining the decisions made by LLMs can be difficult due to their complex and opaque nature.
 	- #question What is complex about an LLM?
 	- #question What exactly is an LLM?
-	- #question What does interpretability mean in terms of LLMs?
 	- #question Is it difficult to understand because it is like a black box?
 - Data privacy: Using large datasets for training can raise concerns about data privacy and security.
 	- #question How are the large datasets retrieved?